Greetings faithful podcast listeners!

 In this episode, I continue answering questions from my podcast audience!
 For those who may not be as familiar with the podcast, in past episodes, I’ve given out a phone number where you can call in and leave me a question about voice acting as a voicemail.
 From time to time, I’ll pick the most relevant questions I receive and answer them here on the podcast.

-For this round of Q & A, I answer questions from Andrew of Indianapolis, IN and Ryan from Piscataway, NJ .
+For this round of Q & A, I answer questions from Gatlin from Midway, GA and Dan from Los Angeles, CA.

 If any of my listeners would like to call in with your own thoughts, thank you’s or questions, the number is: